 Where to report.
-You take this deduction on Form 1040, line 29.
-If you itemize your deductions and do not claim 100% of your self-employed health insurance costs on line 29, include any remaining premiums with all other medical expenses on Schedule A (Form 1040), subject to the 7.5% limit.
+You take this deduction on Form 1040.
+If you itemize your deductions and do not claim 100% of your self-employed health insurance costs on Form 1040, include any remaining premiums with all other medical expenses on Schedule A (Form 1040), subject to the 10% limit (or 7.5% if either you or your spouse was born before January 2, 1949).

 Child under age 27.
-If the insurance policy covers your nondependent child who was under age 27 at the end of 2011, you can claim the premiums for that coverage on

-Form 1040, line 29.
-If you cannot claim 100% of your self-employed health insurance costs on line 29, any excess amounts attributable to that child are not eligible to be claimed on Schedule A (Form 1040).
+If the insurance policy covers your nondependent child who was under age 27 at the end of 2013, you can claim the premiums for that coverage on Form 1040.
+If you cannot claim 100% of your self-employed health insurance costs on Form 1040, any excess amounts attributable to that child are not eligible to be claimed on Schedule A (Form 1040).

 Generally, family health insurance premiums do not increase if coverage for an additional child is added.
 If this is the situation, no allocation would be necessary.
-If the premiums did increase (such as where coverage was expanded from single to family to add the non-dependent child), you can allocate the amount on line 29 to the non-dependent child and any excess amounts not attributable to that child would be eligible to be claimed on Schedule A.
+If the premiums did increase (such as where coverage was expanded from single to family to add the nondependent child), you can allocate the amount on Form 1040 to the nondependent child and any excess amounts not attributable to that child would be eligible to be claimed on Schedule A.

 Example 1.
-Naomi is self-employed in 2011 and has self-only coverage for health insurance.
+Kate is self-employed in 2013 and has self-only coverage for health insurance.
 Her premium for that coverage was \$5,000 for the year.
 She changes to family coverage only to add her 26-year-old nondependent child to the plan.
 Her health insurance premium increases to \$10,000 for the year.
-After completing the Self-Employed Health Insurance Deduction Worksheet for Form 1040, line 29, she can only deduct \$4,000 on line 29.
-The \$4,000 is allocable to the nondependent child.
+After completing the Self-Employed Health Insurance Deduction Worksheet in the instructions for Form 1040, she can only deduct \$4,000 on Form 1040.
+The \$4,000 is allocable to the non-dependent child.
 On Schedule A, she can only claim the \$5,000 allocable to her coverage.
 She cannot claim the \$1,000 excess premiums allocable to the nondependent child.

 Example 2.
-The facts are the same as in Example 1, except that Naomi had family coverage when she added her 26-year-old nondependent child to the policy.
+The facts are the same as in Example 1, except that Kate had family coverage when she added her 26-year-old nondependent child to the policy.
 There was no increase in the \$10,000 premium.
-In this case, she could claim \$4,000 on line 29 and \$6,000 on Schedule A.
+In this case, she could claim \$4,000 on Form 1040 and \$6,000 on Schedule A.